How to make tahini suggests all you need is sesame seeds and olive oil; make your own paste.

-Rather like peanut butter, it's a paste made from sesame seeds.
-They are traditionally lightly roasted and then crushed, making a super smooth tahini paste.
+Rather like peanut butter, it is a paste made from sesame seeds.
+They are traditionally lightly roasted and then crushed, making a super smooth tahini dressing.

 You can very simply make your own tahini at home, with a little improvisation.
-Since you almost certainly won't have a sesame seed grinder, a hand held blender does the job very well.
+Since you almost certainly will not have a sesame seed grinder, a hand-held blender does the job very well.

-Why grind or blend your sesame seeds?
+Why would you grind or blend your sesame seeds?
 Because, unless you practise fletcherising, chewing every mouthful 32 times, they will pass right through your alimentary canal undigested.
-So the shell must be cracked to get at the important fatty acids and protein in the seeds.
+So the shell must be cracked to get at the important fatty acids and protein.